Airline cancellations or schedule changes after booking put passengers in control

 • we or our authorised agents cannot book you on another flight which you are prepared to accept, we will give you an involuntary fare refund.

-Here is the paragraph from the Delta Air Lines Contract of Carriage that deals with delay liability for Delta Air Lines.
+The Delta Air Lines Contract of Carriage includes language about delay liability for Delta Air Lines.
 Of course, acts of God, war, riots, strikes, and other force majeure causes are not covered.

 B. Delta’s Liability in the Event of Schedule Changes, Delays and Flight Cancellations

-If the airlines make a change to a reservation before the flight and it results in more than a 90-minute change in schedule, passengers can, normally, cancel that reservation.
-In the case of code-share flights (as the flight used in this article was) check both airline contracts of carriage.
+Sometimes, airlines make a change to a reservation before the flight.
+When it results in more than a 90- to 120-minute change in schedule, passengers can normally cancel that reservation.
+In the case of code-share flights (as the flight used in this article was), check both airline contracts of carriage.

-When passengers know their flight cancellation rights and when they write to travel agencies quoting the airline contracts of carriage, they normally will prevail after the agency forwards the request for cancellation to the airline.
+Passengers need to know their flight-cancellation rights.
+When faced with schedule changes, they should write to travel agencies quoting the airline contracts of carriage.
+They usually will prevail after the agency forwards the request for cancellation to the airline.